 There are time and position services from GPS/GNSS that are in wide use for near Earth and that have a usable service volume that may extend to cis-Lunar distances.
 There is an European Cooperation for Space Standardization (ECSS) clock correlation standard that is used in Europe, and there are other agency and mission clock correrlation approaches, some of which are well documented.

-NIST maintains an atomic clock standard, and has established standard definitions for much of the terminology involved.
+This is not intended to be a comprehensive list, but NIST maintains an atomic clock standard, and has established standard definitions for much of the terminology involved.
 BIPM also maintains an atomic clock standard and uses the same standard definitions.
-There are a few terrestrial deployments of synchronized clocks that may be used for timekeeping on Earth, but, aside from GNSS systems, no such “fabric” deployed in space.
+There are a few terrestrial deployments of synchronized clocks that may be used for timekeeping on Earth, but, aside from GNSS systems, no such “fabric” is deployed in space.

 These various standards and standard definitions will be utilized where they are suitable in formulating a time transfer and time correlation protocol, and time synchronization standards.
+In formulating this approach we will study and utilize, as possible, standards efforts and related reports from other international and national organizations.

 Patent licensing applicability for future standards